LAXY9887/StripDOT/README.md

 `stripDOT -i input.bed -c 6 -s "_"`

 This will strip "_" from the 6th column in input.bed

+## Update 2022-08-28
+This tool can also handle CSV (comma separate) format, it can also specify other symbol.

+### Example:
+`stripDOT -i input.csv -p "," -o path/output.txt`

+The `-p ","` option works on CSV format, and it will output "output.txt" at "path".

 ## Download this tool:
 `git colne https://github.com/LAXY9887/StripDOT.git`